PatrickStankard/homebridge-fujitsu-airstage/README.md

 [Airstage app](https://www.fujitsugeneral.com/us/airstage-mobile/setup.html) on
 your iOS or Android device, signed up for an account, and configured your devices.

-## Homebridge Compatibility

-- Supports Homebridge v1 and v2 (including child bridge mode)
-- No manual editing of tokens is required or supported

 ## Configuration

 The easiest way to configure this plugin is to use